cea-hpc/NabLab/docs/fr.cea.nabla.mkdocs/docs/firstextension.md

 The above example defines a provider named `BathyLibCpp` that implements `BathyLib`.
 This provider will be generated for the `StlThread` target in the provided `outputPath`.

 !!! note
-	The implemented extension and the available targets are accessible by contextual code completion with `CTRL-Space` keys.
+	The implemented extension and the available targets are available by contextual code completion with `CTRL-Space` keys.

 !!! note
 	More information on generation targets are available in the [Ngen language reference](../ngenlanguage/index.html)